-Although the community of Italians and Italian-Americans in the Washington D.C. area is rather modest, it has a relatively large number of Abruzzesi and Molisani who recognized the need to foster the cultural heritage of these two regions (and Italy).
+Although the community of Italians and Italian-Americans in the Washington D.C. area is rather modest, it has a relatively large number of Abruzzesi and Molisani who recognized the need to foster the cultural heritage of these two regions specifically, as well as Italy broadly.

-The Society welcomes anyone to join us who has an interest in preserving and sharing in the rich traditions and values that are unique to Abruzzo, Molise, and Italy.
+The Society welcomes anyone who has an interest in preserving and sharing in the rich traditions and values that are unique to Abruzzo, Molise, and to Italy in general to join!

 WITH THANKS TO ROMEO SABATINI AND RYAN TURNER